wp-plugins/metadata-seo/readme.txt

 == Screenshots ==
 1. Keywords & Description on PAGE.
-2. Global Keywords & Description on General.
+2. Global Keywords & Description.

 == Changelog ==
+= 2.0 =
+Additing OPENGRAPH metadata for FACEBOOK & Add Widget for Facebook Like & Share

+= 1.3 =
+Add Custom SEO in all Inbuilt Post/Pages & Custom Post/Pages

 = 1.2 =
 Bugfix in Getting List of Post/Pages

-= 1.3 =
-Add Custom SEO in all Inbuilt Post/Pages & Custom Post/Pages